A timeline of Leonardo DiCaprio’s extensive dating history

 US model Erin Heatherton dated DiCaprio for 10 months between 2011 and 2012.

 However, after nearly a year of dating, the couple broke up due to the actor’s hectic work schedule.
-She was 23 years old at the time.
+She was 23 years old at the time and he was around 37.

 Toni Garrn, 2013-2014

-German model and actor Toni Garrn dated DiCaprio for 18 months between 2013 and 2014, but reports say she called the romance off after he apparently went clubbing in Miami with 20 other women.
+German model and actor Toni Garrn (then 21), dated DiCaprio (39 at the time) for 18 months between 2013 and 2014, but reports say she called the romance off after he apparently went clubbing in Miami with 20 other women.

 Rumours that the pair had rekindled their flame began in 2017, when they were photographed holding hands while on a night out in New York.
 However, this appeared to be short-lived.